I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 4. Databox

-Databox is a much bigger beast, it's a full-on business intelligence (BI) platform.
-It’s made to pull all your company's data into one spot.
-Its Freshdesk integration is pretty heavy-duty, letting you build super custom widgets and track progress towards specific goals.
+Databox is a comprehensive business intelligence (BI) platform designed to centralize company data.
+Its Freshdesk integration is robust, allowing you to build specialized widgets and track progress towards specific goals.

 What I liked:

-• The goal-setting and tracking features are really well done.
+• The goal-setting and tracking features are well-developed.

-Databox has a few tiers, and they all include unlimited users, which is nice.
+Pricing: Databox has a few tiers that include unlimited users.

 • Professional: $159/month (billed annually) includes 3 data sources.